 - Commission and completion of a study of the technical, operational, economic, and societal factors (TOES) that would affect the viability of converting a diesel driven railway industry in Canada to one powered by hydrogen.
 This work is documented in a report that defines the challenges and the opportunities inherent in this process. - Launch of an initiative that is examining the risks and hazards associated with hydrogen fuel cell and battery-powered locomotives.
 This work is being done to help industry and regulators be prepared for the new hazards that come with these new technologies and to develop the appropriate safeguards.
-The scope of this work includes literature review of risks and hazards, assessment of the risks and hazards, review of existing codes and standards.
-Continued support for NRCan's work to develop lignin-derived renewable diesel and means of addressing CAC emissions with dual NO_x-PM catalytic converters.
+The scope of this work includes a literature review and assessment of the risks and hazards, research into appropriate risk mitigation design and operating practices, and review of relevant codes and standards. - Continued support for NRCan's work to develop lignin-derived renewable diesel and means of addressing CAC emissions with dual NOx-PM catalytic converters.

-Reports can be obtained from the Innovation Centre reports website.
+Documents can be obtained from the Innovation Centre reports website.